Senior officer visited Bayoh family amid ‘highly charged’ response, inquiry told

 “I would have probably left it two or three days and then went as a mark of respect as a senior officer.”

-The inquiry also heard evidence on Thursday from retired detective chief superintendent Lesley Boal, who told of previous cases where police officers have been accused of racist behaviour.
+The inquiry also heard evidence on Thursday from retired detective chief superintendent Lesley Boal.

-She mentioned one case where an officer was dismissed following “totally inappropriate” electronic messages.
+Senior counsel Angela Grahame KC said Mr Bayoh was hit with a baton several times and Pava and CS spray were used before he was restrained.

+Ms Grahame asked if this would permit an investigator the right to “rule out” race being a factor.